Reviewed by Melinda (Santa) Gladden, LCSW

 - If you had negative experiences as a child with rejection, teasing, bullying, or humiliation

-- You had negative events happen early in life, such as abuse, trauma, or family conflict
+- You had adverse events happen early in life, such as abuse, trauma, or family conflict.

 How Symptoms of Social Anxiety are Treated